Team Water

 Team Water (stylized as #TEAMWATER) is an international collaborative fundraiser that was started by YouTubers MrBeast and Mark Rober as a follow-up to Team Trees and Team Seas.
-The fundraiser raised over 40 million dollars to provide clean drinking water to millions of people around the world.
-All of the donations from the fundraiser are going to WaterAid, which is a non-governmental organization.
+The fundraiser raised over $40 million dollars to provide clean drinking water to millions of people around the world.
+All of the donations from the fundraiser go to WaterAid, which is a non-governmental organization.

 History

 Background

 Following the success of their previous fundraisers, Team Trees and Team Seas—which raised over $50 million to plant 20 million trees and remove 30 million pounds of trash from the ocean—Jimmy "MrBeast" Donaldson and Mark Rober teamed up to launch Team Water.
-Donaldson, under his company Beast Holdings, LLC, registered the "#TeamWater" trademark on August 29, 2024.

 Beginnings

-The project was released on August 1, 2025 at 9 AM PT.
-On YouTube, over 3000 creators, with a combined follow count of 3 billion, are creating videos for the fundraiser.
+The project was released on August 1, 2025.
+On YouTube, over 3000 creators created videos for the fundraiser.

 Goal

 Team Water aimed to provide millions of people with clean drinking water by raising $40 million by the end of August 2025, with 1 dollar providing clean water to one person for a year.
 They reached this initial goal, supplying 2 million people with clean water "for decades", on August 31, 2025.